sgabre/CrazyUncleLab/HowTo/BareMetalSystem-Blinky.md

-# Blinky Software for the Nucleo-FR401RE Board with a Bare Metal System
+# Blinky Software on a Bare Metal System

 Using the Simple Project for the Nucleo-FR401RE Board, i want to blink led